anthonychu/functions-serverless-realtime-tutorial/README.md

     }
     ```

     This adds the a SignalR output binding to the function that will be used to send updates to SignalR Service.
+It also increases the frequency that the function app polls for changes in Cosmos DB from the default 5 seconds to 1 second (1000ms).

 1. Open **CosmosTrigger/index.js** to view the body of the function.
 Modify the content of the file to the following.